-Naturally, the first person to ever give an answer to this question was Satoshi Nakamoto, the enigmatic inventor of Bitcoin who kicked off the whole blockchain revolution.
+Naturally, the first person to ever give an answer to the question “What is blockchain?” was Satoshi Nakamoto, the enigmatic inventor of Bitcoin who kicked off the whole blockchain revolution.
 Published in 2009, the influential whitepaper that proposed Bitcoin and defined the core principles upon which blockchains are built puts it this way:

 “We propose a solution to the double-spending problem using a peer-to-peer network.The network timestamps transactions by hashing them into an ongoing chain of hash-based proof-of-work, forming a record that cannot be changed without redoing the proof-of-work.
 The longest chain not only serves as proof of the sequence of events witnessed, but proof that it came from the largest pool of CPU power.
 As long as a majority of CPU power is controlled by nodes that are not cooperating to attack the network, they’ll generate the longest chain and outpace attackers.”

 The paper goes on to elaborate on the ideas summarized in the abstract, but while the examination of those ideas is thorough, it is not exactly aimed at the general public.
 This approach is understandable, as the paper’s goal is to present the technical underpinnings of a novel concept and provide a reference point for future development.
-Nevertheless, this creates a problem – how to explain such a complex and technical concept in a way that’s accessible to non-experts?
+Nevertheless, this creates a problem – how to explain what is blockchain – such a complex and technical concept, in a way that’s accessible to non-experts?

-With this article, our goal is not only to provide an answer to the titular question, but also to lay the groundwork for that answer to make sense.
+With this article, our goal is not only to provide an answer to the question What is Blockchain but also to lay the groundwork for that answer to make sense.
 We want to make sure that by the end of this piece, even non-experts will be able to decipher the excerpt from the Bitcoin paper we quoted above.
 And, for extra points, we’ll try to do all this by not mentioning ‘cryptographic hash function’ once!

 What is blockchain?

+Now, what is blockchain?
 Blockchain is a type of decentralized database that stores information in a way that makes it nearly impossible for hackers and other bad actors to penetrate a blockchain-based system.
 This database, which is also called a ledger, is distributed across a peer-to-peer computer network.
 Every blockchain protocol employs some sort of consensus mechanism that allows for network participants to agree on which version of the ledger is the correct one.
-A system designed according to these principles ensure a high level of transparency, security and decentralization.
+A system designed according to these principles ensure a high level of transparency, security, and decentralization.

-This definition seems a bit more approachable than the brief explanation quoted above, but it doesn’t shed much light on how a blockchain actually works.
+This definition of what is blockchain seems a bit more approachable than the brief explanation quoted above, but it doesn’t shed much light on how a blockchain actually works.
 Clearly, there’s still work to be done here, so let’s get on with it!

 Blockchain technology explained